raghavmecheri/pnguin/README.md

 * Distributed under the MIT license.
 See [LICENSE](./LICENSE) for more information.

 ## Why pnguin?
 Well, Penguins are cute.
 Pandas are cute.
-This is a Pandas alternative, and the name `penguin` was taken.
-So I just got rid of the `e`.
+This is a Pandas alternative, and the name _penguin_ was taken.
+So I just got rid of the _e_ :)
-On a fun side note though, this let's us now use this as: `import pnguin as pn` -- close enough to `import pandas as pd`, don't you think?